Belle Isle – One of Michigan’s Best Kept Secrets is an Island off Detroit Shores

 Belle-Isle-Blue-waters-Swimming-area

-Bring towels if headed to the beach
+Bring towels if headed to Belle Isle beach

-James Scott Memorial Fountain
+#7 – James Scott Memorial Fountain

 Fountain Dr, Detroit, MI 48207 (B on map)